East–West University: Media

 Beginning in 2016, east–west began publishing its own student newspaper The Phantom Press, which has published quarterly since its inception.
 The paper is made up of writing submissions from students and alumni, highlights of events in the surrounding area, tips for adjusting to campus life and profile pieces on various faculty members.

 Athletics

-At present, east–west offers an intercollegiate basketball team known as the East-West Phantoms.
+At present, East–West offers an intercollegiate basketball team known as the East-West Phantoms for both men and women.
 They are coached by Tommie Posley.

 EWU is a member of the United States Collegiate Athletic Association (USCAA) and competes as an independent outside of an athletic conference.
 In addition to other USCAA teams, the Phantoms routinely play NCAA and NAIA competition.

-Other athletic organizations on campus include the Prancing Phantoms dance and cheer team, the Lady Phantoms volleyball team, and track and field.

 Student loan debt

 According to a non-comprehensive survey, in December 2014, East–West University had the second lowest average student loan debt per graduate in the United States.
 Only one American university was ranked above it, City University of New York.
 East–West University has the lowest tuition of all private schools in Chicago and the surrounding area.
 Additionally, 97% of admitted students receive some amount of financial aid.